Redox Metabolism Shared Resource Facility

-The mission of the Free Radical Biology in Cancer Shared Resource Facility (FRBC SRF) is to provide expertise and services in free radicals, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.
+The mission of the Redox Metabolism Shared Resource Facility (RM SRF) is to provide expertise and services in free radicals, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.

 Faculty and Staff